 A dot at the starting point is a great and simple visual cue to help kids see where to start each letter using proper formation.
 The name cards below include the dot, but you can also use a marker to add a dot at the starting point of each letter to help them out.

 After your kids have had practice forming letters in salt trays and tracing their names, provide some blank paper to let them try writing the letters on their own.
 Start with the first letter and go from there.

 If they aren’t ready for independent name writing, give them more practice with letter formation and tracing.

-Eventually, your kids will be thrilled when they write their names all by themselves.
+Eventually, with practice, your kids will be thrilled when they learn to write their names all by themselves.

-Looking for some fun hands-on name activities?
+Looking for some fun hands-on name practice activities?
 Check out these activities available in the store.